DataHaskell/dh-core/README.md

 DataHaskell core project monorepo

+## Sub-projects

+Packages that are listed on Hackage already must be added here as distinct sub-directories.

 ## Contributing

 1. Open an issue with a description of what you want to work on (if it's not already open)